 What kind of study visa do international students need to study abroad in the UK?
 UK student visas are awarded on a points-based system, obtained by submitted certain information and documents.

 Most UK universities own accommodation which they rent out to students, commonly called ‘halls’.
 But many other housing options also exist if university halls are not your thing.

 Tuition fees for the United Kingdom vary depending on where you are from and where you are studying.
 Find out more about costs as well as scholarship opportunities for international students.

-The facility for undergraduate admissions in the UK is The Universities and Colleges Admissions Service (UCAS).
+The Universities and Colleges Admissions Service (UCAS) helps facilitate undergraduate admissions in the UK.
 There are two rounds of applications each year.
 Find out more here.